 Often, the amount of money is disputed in these cases.
 If the government alleges that they can prove a certain amount of money was laundered, with the help of a forensic accountant, an attorney can attack the accountant’s opinion if it isn’t credible.
 For example, if the government claims that a few million dollars were laundered, but the number was actually in the tens of thousands, it can have a huge effect on the end result of the case.

 If you are accused of money laundering, it is not a charge to take lightly.
-You will need an experienced white collar crime lawyer to defend your freedom, assets, bank accounts ad real and personal property.
+You will need an experienced money laundering defense lawyer to defend your freedom, assets, bank accounts ad real and personal property.
 Brad Bailey, is an experienced money laundering defense attorney with over thirty years of experience in criminal law.
 He began his law career as an Assistant District Attorney in both Manhattan and Middlesex County, Massachusetts.
 After never losing a case as a federal prosecutor in Boston ( where a number of his prosecutions involved allegations of money laundering), he switched over to exclusively practicing as a high-profile defense lawyer, which he has been doing, exclusively, for the past 17 years, with unparalleled success.